 We’ve been hard at work evolving and expanding the YouTube Partner Program (YPP).
-Starting in early 2023, updates to YPP will open up access to partnership for more creators and give them more ways to make money with Shorts, including revenue sharing on ads.
+Starting in mid-January 2023, updates to YPP will open up access to partnership for more creators and give all partners more ways to make money with Shorts, including revenue sharing on ads.
+Revenue sharing for Shorts ads will begin on February 1, 2023 for those who sign the appropriate agreements beforehand.
 Learn all the details on this page.NEW: Shorts Ad Revenue, New Paths to YPP, Earlier Fan Funding, Shorts Super Thanks and More!

 Here’s a quick overview of what’s new – keep in mind that some features are launching in select markets before others.
 Click on each new feature set to learn more, and read about how we’re expanding eligibility thresholds below:

 More opportunity for more creators

 Today, YouTube offers 10 ways for creators to earn money on YouTube.
 While we’re adding to the ways you can earn with this announcement, we’re also introducing varying eligibility thresholds for YPP to open it up to even more creators.
 Starting in mid-January 2023, newly eligible creators will be able to join YPP by either:

 - Getting 1,000 subscribers with 4,000 valid public watch hours in the last 12 months, or

 - Getting 1,000 subscribers with 10 million valid public Shorts views in the last 90 days.

 🎉 As of October 2022, eligible Shorts views for creators not in YPP count towards eligibility for YPP!